Bryan Reynolds Player Props: Pirates vs. Braves

 Bryan Reynolds At The Plate

-- In 33 games this year (34.0%), Reynolds has picked up an RBI, and in 11 of those games (11.3%) he had more than one.
+- Reynolds has driven in a run in 33 games this year (33.7%), including 11 games with more than one RBI (11.2%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 40 of 97 games this season, and more than once 8 times.
+- He has scored in 41 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.